 Symptoms in children are usually an itchy bottom and often behavioural irritability.
 Mature threadworms may be visible in bowel movements, as they appear as moving white cotton threads.

 They entire family should be treated, including the pregnant Mum.
-Over the counter medication is safe in pregnancy as the active ingredients, Mebenazole and/or Pyrantel are poorly absorbed with the medication being excreted with the bowel movement.
+Over the counter medication is safe in pregnancy.
+The active ingredients, Mebenazole and/or Pyrantel are poorly absorbed with the medication being excreted with the bowel movement.
 The medication is taken twice, at two weekly intervals, to ensure irradiation of all eggs.

 All bed linen, towels and toys should be washed in hot water, and good hand washing is essential.
 Toilet seats would be disinfected and Carpets and floors need to be vacuumed.